kpiorno/kivy3dgui/README.md

 ```
 #### Step 4
 Creating interaction widgets.
 The root widgets for node must be a Layout.
-All its children will be use as texture of the set of meshes and as aforementioned you will be able to interact with those widgets.
+All its children will be use as texture of the set of meshes and as aforementioned you will be able to interact with the widgets.

 ```python
 Creating FloatLayout